No Win No Fee Spinal Injury Claims

 If the spinal injury was caused by another person’s negligence, then it may be possible to make a compensation claim.
 Examples include faulty equipment, poorly maintained pitches, dangerous training techniques, or a blatant disregard of the rules by referees.

 How will making a spinal injury claim help me?

-The main purpose of making a compensation claim is to secure a sum of money that will assist with your rehabilitation or, where the injury is permanent and life-changing, to allow you to live as independently as possible for the rest of your life.
-A serious spinal injury may mean that you are no longer able to work in order to pay the mortgage and other household bills.
-You may need to create a bedroom and shower room on the ground floor of your home, or you may need lifelong assistance with activities such as dressing or travelling.
-Compensation can help reduce some of the financial concerns that are associated with these adaptations.
+The main purpose of making a spinal injury compensation claim is to assist with your rehabilitation or, where the injury is permanent and life-changing, to allow you to live as independently as possible for the rest of your life.
+A serious spinal injury may mean that you are no longer able to work to pay the mortgage and other household bills.
+You may need to modify your home, or you may need lifelong assistance with activities such as dressing or travelling.
+Spinal injury compensation can help reduce some of the financial concerns that are associated with these adaptations.